Process Overview: Accreditation or Renewal of Accreditation

 - Denial, non-renewal, or other adverse accreditation action, or voluntary withdrawal by an institution, does not impute loss of State approval.

-- In the event of institutional closure, State approval policies and processes relative to that action do not impute compliance with teach-out requirements of the standards for accreditation.
+- In the event of institutional closure, State authorization policies and processes relative to that action do not impute compliance with teach-out requirements of the standards for accreditation.

 - Accreditation and renewal of accreditation are not granted to any institution that is under adverse action by another nationally recognized accrediting agency, by the Federal government with respect to Title IV participation, or by the State approval agency.

-- Institutions and the Senior Deputy Commissioner of Education P-16 may appeal accreditation recommendations of the Advisory Council, as set forth in Subpart 4-1 of the Rules of the Board of Regents.
+- Institutions and the Deputy Commissioner of Higher Education may appeal accreditation recommendations of the Advisory Council, as set forth in Part 4 of the Rules of the Board of Regents.